dataloop/dataloop-support/docs/dashboards/annotations.md

 dlcli push annotation deployments --name 'deployed micro-service-1' --description 'version 100'
 ```

-Now in Dataloop browse to a dashboard and tick the `deployments` stream from the annotations drop down.
+Now in Outlyer, browse to a dashboard and tick the `deployments` stream from the annotations drop down.

 Annotations will then be visible on graph widgets and the details can be seen by hovering over the dot on the horizontal axis.